Ecclesiastical Exemption from Listed Building Consent

 It consists of two key formal stages around which a number of consultation rounds, both formal and informal, take place.

 The first stage consists of seeking advice from the Diocesan Advisory Committee (DAC) and the second involves obtaining a 'faculty' from the Chancellor of the diocesan court (the Consistory Court).
 Compared to the secular planning system, the DAC's function is roughly comparable to that of a Planning Officer, whilst the Chancellor's role is analogous with that of a Planning Committee.
+Certain minor works do not require a faculty, which is akin to permitted development rights in the secular planning system.

 The first stage of the process of applying for a faculty is consulting the DAC.